gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Version -07 to -08 ## {#sec-07-08}

 * AIF specific data model to express scope entries.

+* A set of roles is checked as valid when processing the Joining Request.

 * Default values for group configuration parameters.